manweile/BTFMI/README.md

 IPSUM LOREM

 # Speaker Level to Line Level
-The RN-52 audio output circuitry consists of a differential speaker output preceded by a gain stage and a class AB amplifier.
+The RN-52 audio output circuitry consists of a balanced (resistance from ground to either speaker negative output is >1 ohm) differential speaker output preceded by a gain stage and a class AB amplifier.
 The output voltage full scale swing (differential) is 750mV.
+The speaker output is capable of driving a speaker with an impedance of at least 8 ohms directly.
+The overall gain of the speaker output is approximately -21 dB to 0 dB in 1.5 dB steps.

 The Si4713 can take a max of 636 mV on line level inputs (this is defualt setting).

 The RN-52 outputs speaker level